Owning a Dog in Japan: A Guide for Expats

 Some city offices throughout Japan provide cremation services for pets within a specific size.
 For example, Minato City will pick up and cremate a pet under 25kg for ¥2600.
 For pets that weigh more than 25kg, you must call a professional cremation service.

-Starting from June 2022, the revised Animal Protection Law will come into effect, requiring dogs and cats sold by breeders and pet stores to be fitted with a microchip.
+Since June 1, 2022, the revised Animal Protection and Control Law has required dogs and cats sold by breeders and pet stores to be microchipped and registered in the Ministry of the Environment's national database.

 Pet sitters in Japan for dogs